Electronic-Mango/openai-chatgpt-discord-bot/README.md

 Note that `.env` file is used only for loading environment variables into Docker container through compose.
 The file itself isn't added to the container.

+When using Docker the bot will automatically store channel IDs for purposes of `all` command in `persistence` file located in project root.

 ## Disclaimer